TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 It is a metal tray with a bulky transformer, PSU board (also known as "DC regulator board model 5409728") and a fan.

 We will disconnect and remove and save away the original PSU board; we will disconnect the original transformer, but leave it inside the computer (just because there is enough space for it to stay there).

-We will build the new power supply from off-the-shelf components and connect it in place of the old PSU board.
+We will build the new power supply from off-the-shelf components and connect it in place of the old PSU board using the same kind of connectors as the original ones.

+The new power supply consists of 2 independant power supplies (one for +5V and one for -15V), and a Dc-to-Dc step-up board that generates +15V from the +5V.

 No modifications to the existing wiring will be done, meaning that we can restore the computer to its original condition, if wanted.

 We will keep the original fan unmodified and use it for cooling down the new PSU; however, I recommend replacing it with a modern low-noise fan.

 ## Why this project?